HiZollo/Games/README.md

 You might notice that there are substrings `%1s` and `%2s` in it, and those are called specifiers.
 Usually, the specifiers represent substrings that vary from game to game, such as the player's name, scores, etc. In this case, `%1s` represents username and `%2s` represents the answer.
 It's ok to discard some specifiers if you prefer, and this will not break the functionality.

 If you are planning to make a bot in languages other than English, feel free to copy the content of [strings.json](./util/strings.json), translate them into any language you want, and create your own json file, say, `mystrings.json`.
-Then, you can include them into your game as below:
+Then, you can include them in your game as below:
 ```js
 const mystrings = require('./your/path/to/mystrings.json');
 const game = new DCFinalCode({